Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Properties of the structure lattice

 \end{prop}

 \begin{proof} It is clear from the definition that every element is contained in a compactly generated closed normal subgroup.
 The fact that the collection of all those subgroups is directed (for the relation of inclusion) is straightforward.
 This proves (i).
-The assertions (ii) and (iii) are proved in \cite{Ushakov}. \end{proof}
+The assertions (ii) and (iii) are proved in \cite{Ushakov}.
+An alternative (and easier to find) reference is \cite{Wang1971}. \end{proof}

 \begin{lem} Let $G \in \sclass$.
-Let $O < G$ be a closed non-discrete \FCbar-subgroup which is commensurated by $G$.
-Then there exist a compactly generated, topologically simple, \tdlc group $H$, a continuous injective homomorphism with dense image $\varphi \colon G \to H$, and a non-trivial commensurated locally normal subgroup $M < G$ such that $\varphi(O)$ has compact closure, and $\varphi(M)$ is a commensurated locally normal subgroup of $H$. \end{lem}
+Let $O < G$ be an open \FCbar-subgroup which is commensurated by $G$.
+Then there exist a group $H \in \sclass$, a continuous injective homomorphism with dense image $\varphi \colon G \to H$, and a non-trivial commensurated compact locally normal subgroup $M < G$ such that $\overline{\varphi(O)}$ is a compact open subgroup of $H$ and $\varphi(M)$ is a commensurated compact locally normal subgroup of $H$. \end{lem}

 \begin{proof} Since $O$ is non-discrete and closed in $G$, it contains a non-trivial element which generates a cyclic subgroup with compact closure.
 By Proposition~\ref{prop:Ushakov}, this compact subgroup is contained in a closed, compactly generated normal subgroup of $O$, say $P$.
-By construction, the unique maximal compact subgroup of $P$, say $R$, is non-trivial, and normal in $O$.
+By construction, the largest compact subgroup of $P$ afforded by Proposition~\ref{prop:Ushakov}, say $R$, is non-trivial, and normal in $O$.

 By hypothesis $(G, O)$ is a Hecke pair.
-By Theorem~\ref{thm:Hecke:complete} and Proposition~\ref{prop:Hecke}, there exists a non-trivial compactly generated, topologically simple, \tdlc group $H$, with a continuous homomorphism $\varphi \colon G \to H$ with dense image such that $V = \overline{\varphi(O)}$ is a compact open subgroup of $H$.
-Since $H$ is non-trivial and $\varphi$ is continuous, it follows that $\varphi$ is injective.
+By Theorem~\ref{thm:Hecke:complete} and Proposition~\ref{prop:Hecke}, there exists a group $H \in \sclass$ and a homomorphism $\varphi \colon G \to H$ with dense image such that $V = \overline{\varphi(O)}$ is a compact open subgroup of $H$.
+Since $O$ is open, the homomorphism $\varphi$ is continuous.
+Since moreover $H$ is non-trivial and $G$ is topologically simple, it follows that $\varphi$ is injective.